-All inquiries and requests for accommodation should be submitted to the ADA coordinator, who serves as a resource for students with disabilities, verifies and maintains documentation, considers accommodation requests, and determines reasonable accommodations.
+All inquiries and requests for accommodation should be submitted to the director of academic operations and compliance, who serves as a resource for students with disabilities, verifies and maintains documentation, considers accommodation requests, and determines reasonable accommodations.

-Ms. Karen Hoffman Student Services Coordinator National American University 5301 Mount Rushmore Rd., Rapid City, SD 57701 Telephone: (605) 394-4805 | Fax: (605) 721-5241 khoffman@national.edu
+Ms. Karen Hoffman Director of Academic Operations and Compliance National American University 5301 Mount Rushmore Rd.
+Rapid City, SD 57701 Telephone: (605) 394-4805 Fax: (605) 721-5241 khoffman@national.edu